Install required packages

 We get a few bonus treats, too: confidence scores and citations.

-Interestingly enough, confidence scores decrease accuracy.
+Interestingly enough, confidence scores can sometimes decrease accuracy.
 The LLMs make them up, and because they make the prompt so much more complicated accuracy always drops when you include it.
 I recommend not using it unless you're paying for a more expensive model.

 Citations are great, though, especially when you'd like to be accountable and responsible.